hasura/graphql-engine/docs/graphql/manual/auth/authentication/unauthenticated-access.rst

 Configuring unauthenticated / public access
 -------------------------------------------

-Depending on your auth setup an unauthenticated role can be configured as follows:
+An unauthenticated role can be configured in several ways: with webhook auth setup, with JWT auth setup or without auth setup.

 Webhooks
 ^^^^^^^^